carvel-dev/carvel-community/proposals/kapp-controller/003-package-cr-split/README.md

 any time a new version is ready to be shipped.
 Authors are also able to iterate on the Package CR as they see fit.

+In the case an author wants to provide a repo that adds versions, without redefining the package, they will be able to create a repository without a corresponding Package CR.
+Once the consumers add this repository, if the package is already available on the cluster, the new versions will simply be added, but if the Package CR is not present, kapp-controller will automatically create an empty Package CR with the correct name.

 Note: There are some open questions related to how these CRs will be incorporated into a repository, but these problems exist in the current state and should not block this proposal.